nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 From the diagram above:

-1. When the user keys in an input, `execute` method of the `LogicManager` class is called with the user input as the parameter.
+1. When the user keys in an input, `execute` method of `LogicManager` is called with the user input as the parameter.
 2. In the method, `LogicManager` calls on the `parseCommand` method of `StoreMandoParser` to parse the user input.
 3. The `StoreMandoParser` parses the user input, identifies it as a `DeleteCommand` and instantiates a `DeleteCommandParser` object.
 4. `StoreMandoParser` then invokes the `parse` method of the `DeleteCommandParser` object to further parse the arguments provided.
 In the `parse` method,